 Myth: Moving Companies Can Change Prices Arbitrarily After a Move

 - It’s a misconception that moving companies can randomly adjust prices after a move.
 While changes can occur due to unforeseen circumstances, any potential for additional charges should be outlined in the initial contract.
-Binding estimates, in particular, prevent any significant post-move price changes.
+Binding estimates, in particular, prevent any significant price changes after the move.

 -